surajrampure/imt-decal-book/src/index.md

 <br>

 **This will serve as the textbook for the [UC Berkeley student-run course](http://imt-decal.org) with the same title.** It isn't meant to be a comprehensive book on any of these topics, but rather is meant to supplement the course.
-Feel free to reach out to the author or any contributors with questions or suggestions regarding the book.
+If you have any questions, comments or suggestions regarding any of the material in this book (whether or not you are a student at Berkeley taking this course), or want to use this book to teach your own class elsewhere, please email suraj.rampure@berkeley.edu.
+This is a new text, and feedback is appreciated!

 <br>